Azuqueca de Henares: Education

 In addition, there is an adults education center, an apiculture's room and a natural's room too.
-There is no university in Azuqueca but in several cities close: Alcalá de Henares and Guadalajara and Madrid.
+There is no university in Azuqueca but in several cities close: Alcalá de Henares, Guadalajara and Madrid.

 Transport

 Azuqueca is a logistic center due to its position near the capital city of Spain, Madrid, and the highway Zaragoza- Madrid that connects these cities.
 Azuqueca is linked by conventional railway line Madrid-Barcelona and the line C-2 in suburban Madrid, which usually stops at the station in the town.
 The third major line of communication of the town is Highway Toll Radial 2.
 Azuqueca is connected by road, which circulate both cars and buses line Alovera, Quer, Villanueva de la Torre, Torrejón del Rey and the northern region of the countryside, Meco, Chiloeches and Baja Alcarria.

 Health

 There are two health centers which serves the entire town.
 In 2007 opened a specialty center for diagnosis and treatment of Azuqueca.
 Near the town there are also hospitals of in Alcalá de Henares and Guadalajara, Castile-La Mancha.